-Cognitive activities for the elderly can help keep their minds sharp and alert while reducing the risk or delaying the onset of age-related dementia.
+Cognitive exercises for adults can help keep their minds sharp and alert while reducing the risk or delaying the onset of age-related dementia.
 Explore mind stimulating games for seniors like card games and puzzles or hobbies that can improve their quality of life while boosting cognitive functioning.

 The Importance of Mental Exercise

 Even the sharpest seniors show small signs of cognitive decline.
 Memory, processing speed, and reasoning all tend to decline gradually as one becomes older, even for those who do not have any other brain-related diagnosis.
 For others, cognitive decline occurs more quickly and is the result of an illness or a condition like Alzheimer's disease, multiple sclerosis, or Huntington's disease.

 Just as the body needs physical exercise to keep fit, the brain needs mental exercise to keep sharp too.
 Mental exercise stimulates the brain, often providing long-lasting positive effects regarding thinking and reasoning skills, memory and processing speed.